-Mike Vollmar, an executive with three decades of experience in college football administration, joined Kansas Athletics as Senior Associate AD for Football Administration in August 2018.
+Mike Vollmar, an executive with three decades of experience in college football administration, joined Kansas Athletics as Senior Associate AD for Football Administration in August 2018 and transitioned into a role as Senior Director of Capital Improvement and Projects in 2022.

 Vollmar arrived in Lawrence after serving as Director of Football of IMG Academy in Bradenton, Florida since February 2017.
 Vollmar oversaw all aspects of IMG Academy’s football program, including boarding school, camps, visiting team training and events.